 Timeline Tips: Making the Most of Your Planning Time

 Planning a wedding can feel like juggling 25 balls at once — except some of those 25 balls don’t require your attention today.
-Breaking your planning into manageable phases will help you stay organized and (mostly) stress-free.

 Start by creating a general timeline of tasks based on your wedding date.
 For example: